 This can get complicated, as it involves concepts like deep learning and neural networks.
 No need to go into all that here.
 If you want more detail, see Using CNNs to Improve Local Traffic Flow

 While the system is extremely accurate, it does have a few limitations.

-False positives -- These are notification errors where we mistakenly think that a train is near or is present.
+False positives: These notification errors happen when we mistakenly think that a train is near or is present.
 It doesn’t happen often as the model is quite good at avoiding them.
 However, it can be fooled by things like a trash truck that empties dumpsters near the tracks in the wee morning hours.
 As the model gains more experience, however, we should be able to minimize these kinds of errors.

-False negatives -- These happen when there is a train present, but we didn’t detect it and failed to notify the app.
+False negatives: These happen when there is a train present, but we didn’t detect it and failed to notify the app.
 The false negative, with our model, is more rare than the already rare false positive.
 But when it happens, it’s far more annoying.
-These can happen, for example, when an unusual kind of train rolls by that the model wasn’t taught to recognize.
-Even in that case, a false negative is typically prevented by the detection of a lowered gate.
-That’s one of the reasons they’re so rare.
+They happen, for example, when an unusual kind of train rolls by that the model wasn’t taught to recognize.
+Even in that case, a false negative is typically prevented by the detection of a lowered gate, one of the reasons they’re so rare.

-Bad weather -- If it’s extremely foggy or rain obscures a crossing from being seen clearly by a camera, the system can generate both false positives and negatives.
+Bad weather: Extreme weather can result in both false positives and negatives.
 We train the model for these situations, but in the worst cases there just isn't enough data to make a prediction and the false negative will rear its ugly head.
 Of course if the weather’s that bad, you probably won’t be driving.

-Equipment or software failure -- The system has several dependencies.
-Imaging cameras, evaluation computers, software code, electric service, internet service, cloud providers, etc -- all these need to be working.
+Equipment or software failure: The system has several dependencies.
+Sensing devices, evaluation computers, software code, electric service, internet service, cloud providers, etc -- all these need to be working.
 If any one of them fails, the app will fail to notify you.
 We lower the risks with power backups, cloud based systems, and the like.
 But, if a tornado crosses our path or if our ISP goes down, down goes the Train Spotter.